wronghorsebatterystaple/Website-Flask/README.md

 - Update `fetchWrapper()` in [app/static/js/ajax_util.js](app/static/js/ajax_util.js)

 ### Other notes:
-- `url_for()` to a blueprint (trusted destination!) should always be used with `_external=True` in both HTML templates and Flask to simplify the cross-origin nature of having a blog subdomain.
+- `url_for()` to a blueprint (trusted destination!) should always be used with `_external=True` in both HTML templates and Flask to simplify the cross-origin nature of having a blog subdomain

 # Blog writer notes